Tebogoclive/alx-pre_course/0x01-git/README.md

-I am Tebogo and this is my first Repository on GitHub.
+I am Clive Kgonothi and this is my second Repository on GitHub. but in the same project.